sufiyan-syed0921/market-validation-fsy/README.md

 ### Limitations

-- Exploratory Findings
+#### *Exploratory Findings*
   - Findings are exploratory and may not be representative of the broader market.

-- Product Review Data
+#### *Sampling Bias*
-  - Review data is drawn primarily from Amazon via web scraping.
+  - Product Review data is drawn primarily from Amazon via web scraping.
 Amazon’s platform only displays up to 100 reviews per filter, which may skew sample representation.
-  - Reviewers are self-selecting, and those with strong negative or to a lesser degree positive opinions are more likely to leave reviews.
+  - Customers posting reviews are self-selecting, and those with strong negative or to a lesser degree positive opinions are more likely to leave reviews.
 This may result in bias toward more extreme sentiment.
+  - The survey sample is limited to Reddit users from r/flightsim, which likely overrepresents niche and enthusiast flight simulator users rather than casual consumers
+  - Respondents were self-selected and may have been influenced by the incentive to participate, introducing potential bias.

+#### *Subjectivity of pitch quality*
+  - The perceived smoothness, feel, and precision of a yoke’s pitch axis is subjective and vary by user.
+Differences in this quality are difficult to describe explicitly when creating measures.

+#### *Does Not Reflect Post-Review Product Changes*
   - The analysis reflects customer experiences tied to specific product iterations at the time of the review.
 Subsequent updates or redesigns are not captured.

-- Survey Data
-  - The survey sample is limited to Reddit users from r/flightsim, which likely overrepresents niche and enthusiast flight simulator users rather than casual consumers.
-  - Respondents were self-selected and may have been influenced by the incentive to participate, introducing potential bias.
+#### *Instrumentation Bias*
   - Due to a Qualtrics configuration issue, feature and yoke ranking questions were not randomized, possibly biasing responses based on the default item order.
-  - The perceived smoothness, feel, and precision of a yoke’s pitch axis is subjective and vary by user.
-Differences in this quality are difficult to describe explicitly when creating measures.